cncf/devstats-docker-lf/README.md

 - Use `` GHA2DB_GITHUB_OAUTH="`cat /etc/github/oauths`" PG_PASS=... ./docker/docker_devstats.sh `` to do devstats sync.
 This should be run hourly, ideally when new GHA files are available which is about every hour:08.

-# Minimal devstats image

-- If you only want to deploy from host, you can use `Dockerfile.minimal` and `Makefile.minimal` to build minimal devstats image.
-It will skip all tools needed to bootstrap database and deploy projects.

 # DockerHub

 - Devstats image can be pulled from the [docker hub](https://hub.docker.com/r/lukaszgryglicki/devstats-lfda/).